pruthvi-tavane/pruthvi-tavane/README.md

 📚 When I'm not coding, you can find me reading tech blogs, experimenting with new programming languages, or enjoying outdoor activities.

 📫 Let's connect and learn from each other!
-Feel free to reach out to me through [LinkedIn]([https://www.linkedin.com/in/pruthvi-p-r-b3a409342/])
+Feel free to reach out to me through [LinkedIn]<a href="https://www.linkedin.com/in/pruthvi-p-r-b3a409342/">

 Keep coding and stay curious! 🚀